xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 This behavior of sending packet to CPU is enabled by default, but in case user wants to disable this special handling of extension headers, they can enable the hardware profile.
 With this, they don't have to insert permit rules in each ACLs.
 All the packets with extension headers will bypass security ACLs and will be permitted.
 This CLI can be configured or de-configured anytime during router operation and does not need any restart of system.

 Note: Can be enabled and disabled without requiring a system reload.
+This profile is not needed on J2 based systems.
 {: .notice--info}

 _External documentation_: